 - 192MB RAM

 - DirectX compatible Sound Card

 - 32MB 3D Accelerated Graphic Card

-Gothic was re-released on the digital distribution service GOG.com for $9.99
+Gothic has been re-released on the digital distribution services GOG.com and Steam.